 Courses Taught at WVPU

 Topics in Literature: Writers as Witnesses: Autobiography and Memory in Central European Documentary Fiction

-He is also a certified English language trainer and holds a postgraduate associate certificate from the University of East London in Narrative Research - biographical narratives as seen from the social sciences.
+He also holds a postgraduate associate certificate from the University of East London in Narrative Research - biographical narratives as seen from the social sciences.